DataDog/documentation/content/en/account_management/billing/usage_details.md

 This data can be downloaded as a CSV file.

-If you are looking for more details on your metrics, you can directly navigate to [Metrics Summary][5] from the Usage page.
-This can be accessed by hovering over the row of the metric you are interested in and clicking on the meter icon that shows up on the right-hand side.
+For more details on your metrics, navigate to the [Metrics Summary][5] from the Usage page by hovering over the row of the metric you are interested in and clicking on the meter icon that shows up on the right-hand side.

 {{< img src="account_management/billing/usage-metrics-04.png" alt="Custom Metrics" >}}